 As indicated in my last post, between December 2009 and October 2010, evolutionary biologist David Sloan Wilson wrote a series of posts titled Economics and Evolution as Different Paradigms.
 Wilson’s basic line of reasoning is that evolutionary biology should play a larger role in economics, and I naturally agree with that position.
-Over the next week or so I intend to post about some of the more interesting points made by Wilson.

 For the foundation of his argument, the second post of Wilson’s series contains a reasonably typical attack on modern economics (I’ll accept this monolithic caricature for the moment).
 I wouldn’t call it the most convincing of attacks, particularly when it starts by providing an example that modern economics deals with quite well: